acids-ircam/rave_vst/README.md

 -----
 ##### Model Explorer
 The Model Explorer Button switches to the model explorer window.
-- **Model download (Feature not yet available):**
+- **Model download:**
-When the beta will be over you will be able to download a selection of models directly from the VST
+Download models available from our API
+If you want to submit your own checkpoints to be available via our API please open an issue tagged "enhancement" and we'll gladly serve them :)
 - **Custom models import:**
-Right now you can use this window to select your custom models, this will put them in the right folder and refresh the available models list
+Use this to select your custom models in your file explorer, this will put them in the right folder and refresh the available models list.
-If you want to manage yourself your local models, the files are located in ``~/.config/ACIDS/RAVE/`` (UNIX) and ``~/Library/Application Support/ACIDS/RAVE/`` (MacOS)
+If you want to manage yourself your local models, the files are located in:
+  - ``~/.config/ACIDS/RAVE/`` (UNIX)
+  - ``~/Library/Application Support/ACIDS/RAVE/`` (MacOS)

 -----
 ##### Using your own trained models